JonathanHung95/Dota_Streaming/README.md

 To run the jar in the spark job:

 ```
+cp /Dota_Streaming/data/test2.json .
 docker exec -it spark-master bash
 spark/bin/spark-submit jars/dota_spark_streaming_2.12.8-1.0.jar --class dota_streaming.streaming.StreamingJob
 ```

-This will run the spark job to process the data and write to Hudi and Postgresql database.
+This will copy the test2.json file to the home directory so that the spark job can use it to infer the schema for the data ingested from kafka.
+Run the spark job to process the data and write to Hudi and Postgresql database.

 Superset can be accessed at http://EC2_IP:8081/admin/.
 From here, you can make dashboards and/or illustrate the data.